Florida Golf Cart Laws (2026)

 Overview

 Florida has very accommodating laws for golf carts and low-speed vehicles, but with different rules for each.
-Unregistered golf carts (top speed 20 mph) are allowed by state law to operate on certain public roads designated for golf cart use – typically these are roads with speed limits of 30 mph or less, and the local county or city must specifically permit golf cart travel on those roads.
-For these situations, the minimum age is 14 (even without a driver’s license) per Florida law (Statute 316.212).
-However, to go faster or on a broader range of roads, the golf cart must be converted to a Low-Speed Vehicle (LSV) and registered.
-An LSV in Florida can go up to 25 mph and may be driven on roads with speed limits of 35 mph or below, and requires a driver’s license (as well as insurance, etc.).
-So, in summary: Florida allows 14-year-olds to drive unmodified golf carts on designated 30-mph local streets if the locality approves it, and allows street-legal LSVs (which are essentially golf carts with safety equipment) on 35-mph roads for licensed drivers.
-Golf carts are not allowed on roads that haven’t been expressly approved for their use, and they can never go on highways.
+Unregistered golf carts (top speed 20 mph) are allowed by state law to operate on certain public roads designated for golf cart use, and the local county, municipality, or other responsible governmental entity must first determine that golf cart use is safe and post signs.
+Under Florida’s current age rule, a person under 18 may operate a golf cart on public roads only if they have a valid learner’s driver license or driver license, and a person 18 or older must have valid government-issued photo identification.
+To go faster or on a broader range of roads, the cart must be a registered Low-Speed Vehicle (LSV).
+An LSV in Florida can go up to 25 mph, may be driven on roads with speed limits of 35 mph or below, and requires a driver’s license, registration, and insurance.
+Golf carts are not allowed on roads that have not been expressly approved for their use, and they cannot simply be driven on highways.

 County & Local Rules